jagossel/MovingPolygons/README.md

 TODOs
 =====
 1. Add different types of color managers: static, triangle wave, and sine wave.
-2. Refactor the engine to have centeralized manages instead of it being shared in different classes.
+2. Refactor the engine to have centeralized managers instead of it being shared in different classes.
 3. Add a prefernces activity to allow the user customize their live wallpaper.